Updated: 6th January, 2025

 The weather can dictate a heavier reliance on a working boiler, especially during the colder months, making an efficient heating system paramount for both comfort and reducing energy costs.

-The cost of installing a new boiler in the UK can vary widely.
-In 2024, homeowners can expect to pay between £1,600 for a basic system boiler to upwards of £4,000 for a comprehensive replacement, including advanced models with extensive warranty periods.
+The cost of installing a new boiler in the UK varies depending on factors like property size, boiler type, and installation requirements.
+In 2025, prices typically range from £1,600 for a basic system boiler to over £4,000 for advanced models with extended warranties and added features.

 When choosing a boiler for home heating, it's important to understand the various types available to find the best fit for your needs: